caviola/ActionTimeline/README.md

 # What is an ActionTimeline?

-An ActionTimeline allows you to coordinate the execution of asynchronous operations like DOM animations.
+An ActionTimeline allows you to create workflows of asynchronous operations.
+It was originally developed to coordinate the execution of DOM animations.
 A trivial use case would be:

 1. move a box to the left in 2 seconds
 2. wait 2 seconds